regisfrias/dear-gen-book/source/ch00-introduction/about-the-authors.rst

 Régis Frias
 -----------
 My first steps in generative art were with music.
 I studied `electroacoustic composition <https://soundcloud.com/regisfrias/siderurgia>`_ and was soon drewn to the creative possibilities of computer code.
 Later I studied graphic design and discovered Processing, which was very suitable for my little visual experiments.
 After I came to Finland, to study New Media at Aalto Universtity I started focusing more on learning programming, mostly to work with front end development, but also to be able to use code expressively.
-Today I spend part of my time doing front end design and develpment and a smaller part doing generative art.
+Today I spend part of my time doing front end design and development and a smaller part doing generative art.
 Music is still one of the most important things in my life.

 Half Scheidl aka haschdl
 ------------------------